tvofik/resume/resume.md

 Summary
 {: #an_id .a_class}
 AWS Certified Cloud Engineer with experience in cloud computing and systems administration (Linux and Windows).
 Has successfully built resilient, secure cloud solutions that address evolving customer needs.
-Is passionate about helping a diverse range of customers achieve business goals.
+Is passionate about helping a diverse range of customers achieve business goals..
 ## Professional Experience
 ### Cloud Engineer, COTH Technologies Inc. - Frederick, MD
 ### August 2019 - Present